Jumio/mobile-cordova/README.md

 Official Jumio Mobile SDK plugin for Apache Cordova

-This plugin is compatible with version 3.1.0 of the Jumio SDK.
-This is the final update to the Cordova plugin — future SDK compatibility can not be guaranteed.
+This plugin is compatible with version 3.3.1 of the Jumio SDK.
 If you have questions, please reach out to your Account Manager or contact Jumio Support at support@jumio.com or https://support.jumio.com

 ## Compatibility
 With this release, we only ensure compatibility with the latest Cordova versions and plugins.